“The world breaks everyone and afterward many are strong at the broken places.” Ernest Hemingway

 Ready to Feel Better?

-If you have additional questions about trauma therapy, I invite you to call me at (916) 790-5138 or contact me to set up a free 15-minute consultation.
-I’m happy to discuss your specific needs and answer any questions related to counseling or my practice in Folsom, CA.
+If you have additional questions about trauma therapy, we invite you to call us at (916) 790-5138.
+You may also use either of the contact buttons below to set up a free 15-minute telephone consultation.
+We look forward to hearing from you.

 Benish, S. G., Imel, Z. E. & Wampold, B. E. The relative efficacy of bona fide psychotherapies for treating post-traumatic stress disorder.
 Clinical Psychology Review, June; 28 (5), 2008.